react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 Similarly, you can import `DrawerNavigationOptions` from `@react-navigation/drawer`, `BottomTabNavigationOptions` from `@react-navigation/bottom-tabs` etc.

-When using the function form of `options` and `screenOptions`, you can annotate the arguments with the same type you used to annotate the `navigation` and `route` props.
+When using the function form of `options` and `screenOptions`, you can annotate the arguments with the same type you used to annotate the `navigation` and `route` objects from the [Type checking screens](#type-checking-screens) section.

 ### Annotating `ref` on `NavigationContainer`